 Parking at the Port of Miami will cost about $25 a day, or you can park offsite.
 There are a few nearby parking options that will shuttle you to the port as part of the parking arrangement (aka: for free) including Safe Cruise Parking and We Park in Miami.
 These are just two of many options.

-Many cruise lines have contracts to dock at the Port of Miami, including Celebrity Cruises, Norwegian Cruise Line, Royal Caribbean, Virgin Voyages, and Disney Cruise Line.
+Many cruise lines have contracts to dock at the Port of Miami, including Celebrity Cruises, Norwegian Cruise Line, Royal Caribbean, and Disney Cruise Line.
+Virgin Voyages does as well, and recently opened their brand new dedicated terminal there.

 There is plenty to do in the area, like visiting the famous Wynwood, Miami neighborhood, most famous for it's mural walls.
 Or heading to South Beach to start your pre-cruise vacation in the sand.